8 Google Docs Chrome Extensions You Simply Can’t Miss

 Most of these Google Docs Chrome extensions offer features that Google Docs add-ons can’t offer.
 So it’s a good idea to embrace these extensions to get more from Google Docs.
 In today’s post, I’ll share 8 of my favorite Google Docs Chrome extensions.

 A must-have extension for all the productivity fanatics.
 As the name suggests, Google Docs Quick Create lets you open up a new document with a single click.
 Just click on the extension button and then “New Document” to launch a new Google Docs document and start editing.

 I personally don’t like the Gmail email editor for typing long emails.
 If you feel the same, then this extension is for you.
 Just craft your email in a Google Docs document and take advantage of all the formatting tools.
-Afterwards, click on the “Open in Gmail” button and the document will be converted to a Gmail draft with all the formatting and images intact.
+Afterward, click on the “Open in Gmail” button, and the document will be converted to a Gmail draft with all the formatting and images intact.

 The extension adds a bunch of ease-of-use features to Google Chrome to easily navigate the web.
 However, it also supports Google Docs, so you might like it for that purpose.
-The features it adds include, text-to-speech (vice versa), text dictionary, next word prediction, summarize documents, and create voice notes.
-Unfortunately, the extension comes with a 30-day free trial and afterwards you’ll have to pay $2/month to keep using the features.
+The features it adds include, text-to-speech (vice versa), text dictionary, next-word prediction, summarizing documents, and creating voice notes.
+Unfortunately, the extension comes with a 30-day free trial and afterward you’ll have to pay $2/month to keep using the features.

 So these were some Chrome extensions that should improve your Google Docs experience.
-I am personally using the 1st, 2nd and 4th extension in this list as of now, although I do find others to be useful occasionally..
+I am personally using the 1st, 2nd, and 4th extensions in this list as of now, although I do find others to be useful occasionally..
 Which one of these Google Docs Chrome extensions do you like?
 Do share with us in the comments below.